 Understanding Florida’s Minimum Mandatory Sentencing Guidelines

 Penalties for drug crimes in Florida vary depending on the type and quantity of drug.
-In many cases, it doesn’t take much to boost a drug possession or possession with intent to distribute charge to drug trafficking.
+In many cases, it doesn’t take much to boost a drug possession or possession with intent to distribute charges to drug trafficking.
 Employing the minimum mandatory sentences, those convicted of a drug crime can face very strict penalties.

 At The Law Office of Gustavo E. Frances, P.A., I defend clients charged with drug trafficking and other drug crimes.
 Understanding Florida’s strict minimum mandatory sentences, I work hard to build a strong defense for my clients.